nuremics/nuremics-docs/docs/handbook/practice.md

     Test3,5,
     ```

-**NUREMICS** finally prompts that all input data are properly set for the study.
+**nuRemics** finally prompts that all input data are properly set for the study.

 👤🔄🖥️
 ```shell